OpenCyphal/yakut/README.md

 Subscribe to subject 33 of type `uavcan.si.unit.angle.Scalar.1.0` as shown below;
 notice how we specify the subject-ID before the data type name.
-You will see output if there is a publisher on this subject (see the next section).
+You will see output if there is a publisher on this subject (more on this in the next section).

 ```bash
 $ export UAVCAN__UDP__IFACE=127.63.0.0